gilnam74/vex-sneppet/Python-for-artists.md

     win = GeoCreator()
     win.show()
 ```
 Double click runHoudini.bat to launch Houdini.
-Right-click on our custom tool in the shelf and select "Edit Tool.." and edit code in the "Script" tab:
+Right-click on "Geo Creator" tool icon in the shelf and select "Edit Tool.." and edit code in the "Script" tab:
 ```python
 import GeoCreator
 reload(GeoCreator)